× Close

 Reflective Practice

-Reflective practice is the human ability to evaluate one’s own behavior and reflect on actions.
+Reflective practice can be defined as the human ability to evaluate one’s own behavior and reflect on actions.
 Reflective practice is about adopting a critical attitude toward one’s own practice and that of colleagues.
 It is an ongoing process that involves learning and gaining new insights.

 Personal Growth